What is an Oblate?

 - Be in retreat at least five days annually.

-- Spend a minimum of two weeks per year in residency at one of the houses of the Sisterhood – at least once at the Convent during the discernment time.
+- Spend a minimum of two weeks per year in residency at the house of the Sisterhood – at least once at the Convent during the discernment time.

 - Prepare a reflective report to the Oblate Director every three months during discernment and annually thereafter.